saamerm/DotNet-GoogleSheet-Swift-LocalizationsAppender/README.md

 - Open the console application in Visual Studio, or else if you don't want to install VS for Mac, you can [install Dotnet 7 from here](https://dotnet.microsoft.com/en-us/download)
 - Restoring nuget packages happens automatically on Visual Studio.
 If running through the terminal, run `dotnet restore`
-- Update lines 9, 18, 19, 20, 40 of the [Program.cs file](SwiftLocalizationsAppender/SwiftLocalizationsAppender/Program.cs) with your requirements
+- Update lines 9, 18, 40 of the [Program.cs file](SwiftLocalizationsAppender/SwiftLocalizationsAppender/Program.cs) with your requirements
-- Then hit play if using Visual Studio or execute `dotnet run`
+- Then every time you have to add translation, just update lines 19 & 20, & hit play if using Visual Studio or execute `dotnet run` on VS Code

 Voilà!
 You should see the required translations show up correctly in the right Localizable.strings file